Cyclic proof theory of generalised inductive definitions: Introduction

 The modern development of cyclic proofs can be traced back to the work of Niwiński and Walukiewicz \cite{NW96:games-for-mu}, who anticipated them in the context of tableau methods for the modal $\mu$-calculus.
 The topic was subsequently advanced by Simpson and Brotherston, who initiated the systematic investigation of cyclic proof theory~\cite{Brotherston05:cyc-prf,BrotherstonS11}.

 Progressivity condition is the most common validity criterion for cyclic proofs studied in the literature.
 It represents a quite robust and logic-independent requirement.
 However, because of its non-local (and non-modular) nature, checking progressivity is in general PSPACE-complete for cyclic proof systems (see, e.g.,~\cite{AfshariW24}).
-More ``efficient" alternatives to validity have been explored in~\cite{AfshariLeigh17:cut-free-mu,4,5,15} with so-called \emph{(cyclic) reset proofs}, in which sequents can be annotated to keep track of ``progress" in a local way.
+More ``efficient'' alternatives to validity have been explored in~\cite{AfshariLeigh17:cut-free-mu,4,5,15} with so-called \emph{(cyclic) reset proofs}, in which sequents can be annotated to keep track of ``progress'' in a local way.
 In particular, Sprenger and Dam introduced in~\cite{sprengerdam03:conf,sprengerdam03:journal} a reset system for first-order $\mu$-calculus where cyclic proofs are decorated with variables ranging over ordinals and equipped with order-theoretic constraints on those ordinals.
 Their work was later refined by Leigh et al. in~\cite{Graham-cyclic-first-order-mu-calculus}.
 The analysis of the trade-off between progressing and reset conditions has been recently thoroughly conducted in a general, abstract setting by Afshari and Wehr through the connection between Safra automata and reset proofs~\cite{DLeighW24}.

 One of the primary goals of cyclic proof theory is to study the expressivity of cyclic proofs — for instance, with respect to provability, logical complexity, or proof-theoretic strength — and to compare them with standard, inductive(ly defined) proofs.
-Because of the non-wellfounded nature of cyclic proofs, this analysis often requires ``indirect" arguments, typically involving formalisation of mathematical principles in first-order or second-order arithmetical theories.
-In the context of first-order logic with inductive definitions, for example, Berardi and Tatsuta showed that inductive and cyclic proof systems do \emph{not} prove the same set of theorems~\cite{BerTat17:non-equivalence}, and that the sought-after equivalence can be recast when Peano Arithmetic ($\mathsf{PA}$) is added~\cite{BerTat17:equivalence}.
+Because of the non-wellfounded nature of cyclic proofs, this analysis often requires ``indirect'' arguments, typically involving formalisation of mathematical principles in first-order or second-order arithmetical theories.
+In the context of first-order logic with inductive definitions, for example, Berardi and Tatsuta showed that inductive and cyclic proof systems do \emph{not} prove the same set of theorems~\cite{BerTat17:non-equivalence}, and that the equivalence between the two systems can be obtained when these are extended with Peano Arithmetic ($\mathsf{PA}$)~\cite{BerTat17:equivalence}..
 The latter statement was proven by extracting an induction principle from the progressivity condition using (an extension of) Podelski-Rybalchenko termination theorem, and requires formalising infinite Ramsey Theorem within $\mathsf{PA}$.

 Berardi and Tatsuta's result was implicitly proven by Simpson, who independently showed that the cyclic variant of Peano Arithmetic ($\mathsf{CA}$) is equivalent to $\mathsf{PA}$~\cite{Simpson17:cyc-arith}.
 To establish this, he rather formalises the meta-theory of cyclic proofs in subsystems of second-order arithmetic using some results from reverse mathematics~\cite{Simpson99:monograph}.